saxocellphone/MagicVoicing/README.md

 ## Run api
 Navigate to /api and run `npm start` to start the backend.

+## Debug Mode (VS Code)
+In VS Code > Preferences > Settings, search for node debug, and turn on auto-attatch Navigate to /api and run `npm run debug`.
+Enjoy debugging

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.